FOXIK-Lab/esp-stun/README.md

 # ESP-STUN
-Some code stealed and modified from https://github.com/Teapot174/ESP-HACK/
+Fork from https://github.com/Teapot174/ESP-HACK/ fix your firmware plese)
 ## 🚀 About ESP-STUN FW

 ESP-STUN is a powerful universal firmware for the ESP32, built for RF research and pentesting of radio frequencies, Bluetooth, infrared signals and GPIO integrations.